Agrim9/FHSS_GNUradio/README.md

 ## GRC Files :-
 You can directly run the GRC files in the repository, for some reference/example.

-1. 8mod_demod.grc : Simple modulator and demodulator for 8 frequencies version, you can observer hopping frequencies in QT GUI sink at end of modulator and final demodulated message at end of demodulator
+1. mod_8.grc : Simple modulator and demodulator for 8 frequencies version, you can observer hopping frequencies in QT GUI sink at end of modulator and final demodulated message at end of demodulator
-2. 64mod_demod.grc : The same modulator and demodulator but for 64 frequencies version
+2. mod_64.grc : The same modulator and demodulator but for 64 frequencies version
 3. multipath.grc : GRC file to view performance of FHSS in simulated multipath environment
-4. interfrence.grc : GRC file to view performance of FHSS due to in band interferance.
+4. interference.grc : GRC file to view performance of FHSS due to in band interferance.

 ## Troubleshooting :-